 The brains of our ancestors evolved to notice change because change might mean one of three things: food, sex, or death.

 One way to respond to this might be to ignore some of the information coming at us.
-But when so much is changing this is risky: things that didn’t matter yesterday might easily become important tomorrow.
+But when so much is changing so fast this is risky: things that didn’t matter yesterday might easily become important tomorrow.

 The good news is that our brains are still 30 times more powerful than the fastest supercomputers.
-Neuroscientists estimate that we are only conscious of about five percent of our cognitive activity.
-This means that we can increase our capacity to process information if we learn to harness the power of the other 95 percent: the power of our unconscious minds.
+Neuroscientists estimate that we are conscious of only about five percent of our cognitive activity.
+This means we can increase our capacity to process information if we learn to harness the power of the other 95 percent: the power of our unconscious minds.

-This is a skill of leadership, not management.
-Because management is about taking decisions when information is clear.
+This is not a skill of management.
+Management is about taking decisions when information is abundant and clear.
+Management uses our rational brain.

 Leadership is about taking decisions when information missing, overwhelming, or messy.
 Leadership is about taking good decisions simply because we know intuitively what is the right thing to do.

+In a time of change, this is a skill we all need.
 We can’t just manage our way through change, we have to lead ourselves through change.

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.